snw35/cloudenv/README.md

 sudo curl https://raw.githubusercontent.com/snw35/cloudenv/master/cloudenv -o /usr/local/bin/cloudenv && sudo chmod +x /usr/local/bin/cloudenv;
 ```

-Run the `cloudenv` command as your own user (not as root, you may need to add your user to the docker group first).
+Run the `cloudenv` command as your own user (not as root).
 It will pull the latest version of the container image (around 1.5GB), start the container, and drop you into the shell:

 `⛅user@cloudenv:~$`

 Everything should work as you expect.
 The bash shell contains common utilities (git, curl, ssh, etc) and all of the installed tools (listed below) with working bash-completion for those that support it.
-If your session has an ssh-agent running with cached credentials, then these should continue to work and be available for git/ssh etc.
+If your session has an ssh-agent running with cached credentials, then these will continue to work and be available for git/ssh etc.

+There may be updates to the 'cloudenv' script itself, which won't be automatically applied.
+Check below for the last update and re-run the install command above if needed:

+ * 2020-05-14 - Add Podman support, consolidate clouenv script.

 ## Included Software